 - Would you let students to give their opinions before making a decision?

-- If you are reported about a sexual or child abuse case under your supervision, then how will you handle it?
+- If you were reported about a sexual or child abuse case under your supervision, how would you handle it?

 - You probably know something about our school.
-What can you improve about it?
+What can you improve about our school?

 - Have you ever thought of becoming a school principal?

 - Can you define your philosophy of teaching?

 General questions, behavioral and situational questions.
 It is not easy, is it?
 However, that’s not all!

 Personal preferences matter

 To be objective, many principals, members of internal HR committees and Departments of Education, or whoever is going to lead an interview with you, are not real HR professionals.
 They are not going to use scientific methods to analyze your answers to their questions.

 They are just men and women with good interests–to help the youngsters to find their way in life.
 And they want to do a good job themselves. . . .
 Like everyone else, they look for colleagues they will feel good with, for nice people who will help them to reach the worthy goals they pursue at the school.